wchh-2000/SAMPolyBuild/README.md

 # SAMPolyBuild
 This repository is the code implementation of the paper ["SAMPolyBuild: Adapting the Segment Anything Model (SAM) for Polygonal Building Extraction"](https://www.sciencedirect.com/science/article/abs/pii/S0924271624003563) accepted by ISPRS Journal of Photogrammetry and Remote Sensing.
-Now only the prompt mode is provided, the auto mode will be released soon.
 ![overview](figs/overview.svg)

 ## Installation